jez/hpstr-theme/Properties.md

     - Clicking on the gray box mentioned above will take you to the link specified by this variable.
 - `page.image.background`
     - The url of a background image for the page.
 This image will replace the default light gray color of the background on the page.
+- `page.share`
+    - Boolean.
+Whether or not to add social sharing links to the page.

 [defaults]: http://jekyllrb.com/docs/configuration/#frontmatter-defaults